 Today, I am overjoyed to meet you in person.
 I am grateful to see for myself the progress that has been made because of Botswana’s strong leadership, and dedication of medical researchers and health care providers in this room.
 This afternoon, I look forward to seeing the Lab in action at your “science fair.”

 I came from New York to express my congratulations, but also to thank you for the knowledge you give—not only to the people of Africa—but to the international community.
 It may seem that your stories are told mostly in local newspapers or reported largely in scientific journals.
 You may be less aware that this Botswana-Harvard partnership is giving the gift of political and scientific knowledge to many others.
-It is also teaching us how to build stronger partnership between countries.
+It is also teaching us how to build stronger partnerships between countries.

 Finally, I could not leave you today without alerting you to the coming of the Chinese New Year on January 28.
 According to Korean calendar, 2017 is the Year of the Chicken—a fiery, golden, female.
 (Incidentally, if you are wondering about what happened in the U.S. elections, last year was the Year of the Monkey.)
 What does the future hold?
 Chickens are known to be very, very busy.
 They produce rich resources and are ever energetic.
 I hope that this Year of the Chicken will bring you all these good things, an abundance of wisdom and wealth—and most precious—peace in Africa, peace on earth.